slipperyseal/trebuchet/README.md

 - ![#f03c15](http://placehold.it/15/f03c15/000000?text=+) Reflection, Bytecode Class Loading
 - ![#f03c15](http://placehold.it/15/f03c15/000000?text=+) Extensive API support (AWT etc.)

-This project may never implement all of Java's features necessary to do that for arbitrary programs.
-Nor is it the intention of the project to do that.

 ### Optimisations

 Modern C++ compilers can produce some amazing optimisations.
 We will rely on this to do most of the heavy lifting.